 }

-The latest version of the Plugin Publishing Plugin can be found on the Gradle Plugin Portal.
+The latest version is listed on the Gradle Plugin Portal.

-Since version 1.0.0 the Plugin Publish Plugin automatically applies the Java Gradle Plugin Development Plugin (assists with developing Gradle plugins) and the Maven Publish Plugin (generates plugin publication metadata).
-If using older versions of the Plugin Publish Plugin, these helper plugins must be applied explicitly.
+Since version 1.0.0, the Plugin Publish Plugin automatically applies the Java Gradle Plugin Development Plugin (for building plugins) and the Maven Publish Plugin (for generating metadata).
+Older versions required applying these plugins manually.

 build.gradle.kts